In this guide

 But what if the market tanks?

-So for the past decade at least, retirees have easily covered their minimum pension drawdown requirements without eating into their capital.
+So for the past decade, retirees have easily covered their minimum pension drawdown requirements without eating into their capital.
 But that’s looking back over an unusual period when bonds and shares were booming at the same time.
+While rising interest rates eventually burst the bond market bubble, shares carried on regardless.

 The bottom line